rhaulChaurasiya786/js-learning/basic/01-Execution-Context-Hoisting-callstack-Heap.md

 - Created **every time a function is called**.
 - Represents the **local scope** of that function.
 - Multiple function contexts can be created during runtime.
+- Similar to GEC and creates the following things
+  - ### Creation phase
+  - creatio of argument object
+  - creation of this object(this is keyword) (with reference of global object)
+  - memory for variable and functon in local scope
+  - Assign the variable declaration with default value and function body
+  - setup the argument object with local scope
+  - ### Execution phase
+  - assignment of lates value to variabel and function call happen (creation of new context)

 ### 2. Eval Execution Context (rarely used)